How to make automatic buttonholes?

 • Position the fabric under the presser foot

-• Start sewing while gently holding the fabric, without pulling
+• Start sewing while lightly holding the fabric, without pulling

 Common mistakes with a classic automatic buttonhole